sayaliwalke30/Kaggle-Projects/Bank_Loan_Prediction/Readme.md

 Purpose: A description of the purpose of the loan.

-Monthly Debt: The customer’s monthly payment for their existing loans Years of Credit History: The years since the first entry in the customerss credit history Months since last delinquent: Months since the last loan delinquent payment Number of Open Accounts: The total number of open credit cards Number of Credit Problems: The number of credit problems in the customer records.
+Monthly Debt: The customer’s monthly payment for their existing loans

+Years of Credit History: The years since the first entry in the customerss credit history

+Months since last delinquent: Months since the last loan delinquent payment

+Number of Open Accounts: The total number of open credit cards

+Number of Credit Problems: The number of credit problems in the customer records

 Current Credit Balance: The current total debt for the customer Maximum Open Credit: The maximum credit limit for all credit sources.
 Bankruptcies: The number of bankruptcies